 I turned around and faced him.
 "You are amazing" was all I could manage to get out.
 He smiled and gave me a kiss.
 A gentle, loving one.
 With his lips placed sweetly on top of mine, he moved his hand slowly down my back and with an appreciative movement pulled me closer to him.

 I unlocked our lips and pushed him back a little, "Wait, is that why the guy at the front desk was acting weird with you?"

 "Yes, he knew what was up here I am sure, I called earlier this week to arrange it, and made sure this morning before we left that everything was done" He replied in a brash fashion.
-Very proud of himself, I am sure.
+Very proud of himself.

 "You are so sneaky, but I love you" I smiled.

-"I love you too Shannon" he smiled back before giving me another kiss.
+"I love you too" he smiled back before giving me another kiss.

 We warmed up by a fireplace in a local pub we came across.
 I looked down at our matching amber ales as they illuminated fiercely by the fire on the table in front of us.
-I was so fulfilled in that moment and my soul was quite literally warm between Ryan snuggled next to me on the left and the fire raving on the right.
+I was so fulfilled in that moment.
+My soul was quite literally warm between Ryan snuggled next to me on the left, and the fire raving on the right.